The Vitamin You Didn’t Know You Need During Pregnancy

 We’re talking about iodine, an element that helps make thyroid hormones required for brain development.
-A new report published in the journal Pediatrics has found that many American women of reproductive age are slightly iodine deficient.
+A report published in the journal Pediatrics has found that many American women of reproductive age are slightly iodine deficient.
 One way to up your intake?
 Salt.
 But before you start celebrating with pretzels and popcorn, keep in mind that the salt in processed foods is not iodized.

 An easier fix comes in the form of a supplement, ideally containing at least 150 micrograms of iodine.
 Both pregnant and lactating women should be taking at least 290 micrograms of iodine each day.
-And actually, you may get close to that amount if you use iodized table salt.
+You may actually get close to that amount if you use iodized table salt.

 Taking an iodine supplement is a little change with big benefits, yet only 15 percent of women do so.
-In addition to boosting baby's brain, iodine protects him from the effects of environmental pollutants like cigarette smoke.
+In addition to boosting brain development, iodine protects baby from the effects of environmental pollutants like cigarette smoke.